aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/BackendFeatures/DeltaLakeIntegration/README.md

 # AWS Game Backend Framework Features: Databricks Delta Lake Integration

-This backend feature is currently ___EXPERIMENTAL___, and shows how to deploy a backend service to ingest game event telemetry data to [Delta Lake](https://docs.databricks.com/en/delta/index.html).
+This backend feature is currently ___EXPERIMENTAL___, and shows how to deploy a backend service to ingest game event telemetry data to [Databricks Delta Lake](https://docs.databricks.com/en/delta/index.html).
 It is optimized for performance, but not cost currently.
 If you're sending a high volume of events to the pipeline, it's recommended to modify the solution to batch the requests on the client side.
 This feature currently comes with a test script and Unreal integration, from which you can then extend to other game engines.

 ## Required preliminary setup

 This backend feature **requires** that you have deployed the [Identity component](../../CustomIdentityComponent/README.md)[^1].
 Once that is done, **set** the `const ISSUER_ENDPOINT` in `BackendFeatures/DeltaLakeIntegration/bin/delta_lake_integration.ts` to the value of `IssuerEndpointUrl` found in the stack outputs of the _CustomIdentityComponentStack_.
 You can find it in the CloudFormation console, or in the terminal after deploying the identity component.

-Additionally, ensure that you have subscribed to the [Delta Lake Connector for AWS Glue](https://aws.amazon.com/marketplace/pp/prodview-seypofzqhdueq?sr=0-1&ref_=beagle&applicationId=AWSMPContessa) in the **AWS Marketplace**.

 ## Deploying the Databricks Delta Lake integration feature